oobites/Comprehensive-Google-Map-Plugin/readme.txt

 manually to type the short-code in the editor (But you can if you want to).
 * The plugin auto generates unique ID for each map.
 In other words - unlimited maps!
 You do not need to specify and maintain unique map
 IDs explicitly when dealing with multiple maps on the same post/page.
-* The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info windows, traffic/bike lanes and more!
+* The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info windows with custom text, traffic/bike lanes and more!
 * Support for custom overlays: Panoramio photos on the map (http://www.panoramio.com/), bicycle lanes and traffic info.
 * User can get directions to the locations on the map (markers)
 * Widget enabled.